EPA bans pesticide linked to health problems in children

 “Today EPA is taking an overdue step to protect public health," Administrator Michael Regan said.
 "After the delays and denials of the prior administration, EPA will follow the science and put health and safety first.”

 Chlorpyrifos is applied on numerous crops, including soybeans, fruit and nut trees, broccoli and cauliflower.
-It has been linked to potential brain damage in children.
+Studies have linked it to potential brain damage in children and fetuses that could lead to reduced IQ, memory loss and attention deficit disorders.

 The Pesticide Action Network North America and the Natural Resources Defense Council petitioned the EPA in 2007 to revoke all approved levels of chlorpyrifos in food.